 Displaying items by tag: Case Study

 From pandemic impacts to recent changes in the allocation of tax increment funds post-RDA, the City of Belmont CA was inundated with revenue challenges.
 This case study will illustrate the importance of utilizing a variety of revenue-raising tools, accurate long-term forecasting, and adaptability to the changing economy.
-Download the deck (as presented at the California Society of Municipal Finance Officers 2022 Annual Conference) now.
-For more information contact Tracy Vesely, HdL Principal.
+For more information, contact Tracy Vesely, HdL Principal.

 HdL Increases Municipal Revenue Through Business Tax Compliance, Avoiding Tax Increases

 While cities and counties can execute significant economic development to build a strong business environment, the business registration and taxation process is one of the most important touchpoints in the private-public agency relationship.
 An effective, professional and thorough business tax execution process will gather important information about businesses, generate municipal revenue, and maintain positive relations with businesses.
 Properly balancing these priorities is a difficult task under the best of circumstances.
 Challenges with technology, specialized expertise, or staff bandwidth can cause cities and counties to miss the significant economic and information benefits the business taxation process should yield.

 The Cities of West Covina and San Mateo recently faced these exact challenges.
 Like many public agencies, both cities faced staffing and software constraints, which prevented them from effectively managing business tax revenue and compliance.
 City leadership recognized the need to restructure their processes and engaged HdL’s Tax and Fee Administration team for assistance.
 In both cases, the cities saw dramatic improvements in revenues and compliance while decreasing overall operating costs.